hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

  * The independent variables should not be correlated with each other i.e. no multi collinearity.
 However, we have the options to include interaction effects of categorical variables in the analysis and in the model.
  * If the values of dependent variable is ordinal, then it is called as Ordinal logistic regression
  * If dependent variable is multi class then it is known as Multinomial Logistic regression.
+ * To evaluate Logistic Regression, we can use ROC curve, and <b>we can adjust the threshold of ROC curve basde on how much we value True Positive Rate or False Positive Rate</b>

 -- Other Commonly Used Regression